 The curriculum focuses on preparing students for managerial positions in the hospitality industry.
 Careers include management and entrepreneurial positions in time-share organizations, private clubs, lodging and food service operations and the private and public tourism sectors.

-English......
-6

-Either ENGL B101 or ENGL B105; and either ENGL B102 or ENGL B106.
-Each course must have a grade of "C" or higher.
+I. General Educ ation Requirements with Notes for Majors 37-46 English.
+6 Either ENGL B101 or ENGL B105; and either ENGL B102 or ENGL B106. grade of "C" or higher